bhatt11z/NLP/README.md

 ## Getting Started

 ### Tokenize
   - Lowercase each word
   - Remove punctuation
   - Remove stop words

+### N-grams
+  - Use NLTK to produce the ngrams for N = 2
+  - List the top 10 words for each coin

 ## **Sentiment Analysis**